 While the international community continues to monitor the carnage in Aleppo, which has faced some of the most intense fighting since the civil war first began, the Syrian government has continued its attempts to promote a sense of normalcy in regime-controlled areas of the country.
 Earlier this month, the Syrian Tourism Ministry released a video inviting tourists to visit the country’s scenic beaches, without once mentioning the ongoing civil war.
 More recently, Syria’s state news agency tweeted a video depicting Aleppo’s “thriving nightlife.”

-Though the video, presumably filmed in the western part of the city that is government-controlled, provides a stark contrast to the
+Though the video, presumably filmed in the western part of the city that is government-controlled, provides a stark contrast to thecarnage taking place mere miles away, the picturesque scenes of a city ravaged by a civil war may not be so far fetched.
+As the Washington Post’s Loveday Morris reported following a trip to government-controlled Aleppo in March:

 War brings death and discomfort, but life continues here with a surprising degree of normality.